Wet Tropics Community Housing

 offers made.
 You will then have 48 hours to inform us of your decision.

-- You will be required to pay 2 weeks rent in advance.
-We do charge a bond but this
+- You will be required to pay 2 weeks rent in advance and we charge a bond of 4

 What will happen during your transitional housing tenancy: